getgauge/docs.gauge.org/writing-specifications.rst

     For an existing product name, the search result will contain the product name

     * Search for product "Die Hard"
-    * "Die hard" should ahow up in the search results
+    * "Die hard" should show up in the search results

     ## Unsuccessful search